Rule Book for Christian Bible Quizzing (CBQ)

 3.5.
 Meet Details Publication

-As soon as practical, the meet director must publish meet details including: roster, draw, schedule, material label, and any score weighting.
+As soon as practical, the meet director must publish meet details including: roster, draw, schedule, material description(s), thesauri content edits, quiz query base subtype and translation distribution, and any score weighting.
 This data must be published to all meet participants at the same time.

 All meet statistics should be made public, published at the same time, fairly to all.